The challenge: bathe under a waterfall

 Inspired by Maui, I’ve put together a list of my five favorite waterfalls across the USA.
 Enjoy!

 If you’re looking to spend a few hours away from the sandy beaches of Maui, I advise you to take the road less (or more) traveled to Hana.
 Along the way you’ll find most of the accessible waterfalls on the island.
 Right at the beginning of the road at the second mile marker you have your first chance to swim under a cascade at the majestic Twin Falls.
-A large path winds around the waterfall, with hidden side trails leading to some good spots to jump into the water.
+A large path winds around the waterfall, with hidden side trails leading to some good spots to jump into the clear and purified water.

 The Seven Sacred Pools